jennguyen1/nhuyhoa/_posts/2015-11-13-Regression-Diagnostics.md

 To assess whether our errors are normally distributed, we can use a QQ Normal plot.
 See more information on how to interpret [QQ plots][qq_link]{:target="blank"}.

 <img src="/nhuyhoa/figure/source/2015-11-13-Regression-Diagnostics/unnamed-chunk-5-1.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" style="display: block; margin: auto;" />
+Given an approximately linear trend, we can conclude that our errors are normally distributed.

 ## Assess Outliers: Residuals Vs. Leverage Plot
 The residuals vs leverage plot can identify outliers in both x and y.
 In addition, these plots can incorporate Cook's distance to identify highly influential points.